quietui/quiet/docs/about.md

 Quiet is an open source, MIT-licensed user interface library for the modern Web.
 It features dozens of accessible, performant, localized, and interoperable components along with an optional CSS reset to streamline development of websites and apps.

 You might be curious to learn that Quiet's components aren't built with React, Vue, or any other framework.
-They're custom HTML elements, or [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components), which means you can use them in plain ol' HTML pages as well as your favorite frameworks.
+They're custom HTML elements, or [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components), which means you can use them in plain ol' HTML _and_ with your favorite frameworks.

 Every modern browser has the APIs necessary to support interoperable components that work everywhere.
 As a result, it makes little sense to continue building UI components in a specific framework.
 That just promotes lock-in.
 [Many of the world's largest companies](https://arewebcomponentsathingyet.com/) have been using Web Components in production applications for years.